Taranto

 Taranto (/it/; Tarde), historically also called Tarent in English, is a coastal city in Apulia, Southern Italy.
-It is the capital of the province of Taranto, serving as an important commercial port as well as the main Italian naval base.
-With a population of 185,909 as of 2025, Taranto is the second-largest city in Apulia.
+It is the capital of the province of Taranto, serving as an important commercial port as well as the main base of the Italian navy.
+With a population of 185,112 as of 2026, Taranto is the second-largest city in Apulia.

 Founded by Spartans in the 8th century BC during the period of Greek colonisation, Taranto was among the most important poleis in Magna Graecia, becoming a cultural, economic and military power that gave birth to philosophers, strategists, writers and athletes such as Archytas, Aristoxenus, Livius Andronicus, Heracleides, Iccus, Cleinias, Leonidas, Lysis and Sosibius.
-By 500 BC, the city was among the largest in the world, with a population estimated up to 300,000 people.
+By 500 BC, the city was among the largest in the world, with an estimated population of up to 300,000.
 The seven-year rule of Archytas marked the apex of its development and recognition of its hegemony over other Greek colonies of southern Italy.

 During the Norman period, it became the capital of the Principality of Taranto, which covered almost all of the heel of Apulia.

 Taranto is now the third-largest continental city in southern Italy (south of Rome, roughly the southern half of the Italian peninsula), with well-developed steel and iron foundries, oil refineries, chemical works, naval shipyards and food-processing factories.
-Taranto will host the 2026 Mediterranean Games.
+Taranto was the host city of the 2026 Mediterranean Games.

-The islets of S. Pietro and S. Paolo (St. Peter and St. Paul), collectively known as Cheradi Islands, protect the bay, called Mar Grande (Big Sea), where the commercial port is located.
+The islets of S. Pietro and S. Paolo (St. Peter and St. Paul), collectively known as the Cheradi Islands, protect the bay, called Mar Grande (Big Sea), where the commercial port is located.
 Taranto is known for the large population of dolphins and other cetaceans living near these islands.
-Another bay, called Mar Piccolo (Little Sea), is formed by the peninsula of the old city and has flourishing fishing.
+Another bay, called Mar Piccolo (Little Sea), is formed by the peninsula of the old city and is a popular location for fishing and mussel farming.